 Everyone!
 Seriously, there are some medical conditions that contraindicate massage therapy (especially deep or vigorous techniques).
 But most people find that massage is a great way to enhance your wellbeing and improve your health in a natural, holistic manner.

 There are places (e.g., China, Japan, India) where people have been using massage for thousands of years.
 Many styles of massage are based on Eastern traditional medicine.
+Reflexology, for example, came from the belief that there are energy meridians found all over your body.

 Fun fact: Did you know there are hundreds of different kinds of massage… and more being created all the time!